sheepla/emmet-cli/README.md

 ## Example

-To expand expression, just specify expression in first argument
+To expand the expression, just specify the expression in first argument.

 ```
 $ emmet-cli "ul#nav>li.item$*4>a{Item $}"